grace569/grace569/README.md

 ### Hi there 👋

+Thanks for dropping by!

+My name is Grace and I'm a software engineer currently looking for work opportunities.

+- 🔭 I’m currently working on building a mockup website for a backyard skate park business
+- 🌱 I’m currently learning React.js, PostgreSQL
+- 👯 I’m looking to collaborate on an open source project or something involving building a web application using React or Typescript
+- 📫 How to reach me: grace.wang95@gmail.com
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: Some of my Covid-19 hobbies are: longboarding, recreational diving, yoga 🧘🏻‍♀️

 <!--
 **grace569/grace569** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.